 There are tons of resources you can use to learn about credit and how it works.
 The more educated you are about credit, the less intimidating it may seem.

 Rampton says, “Read the advice of the richest people in America.
 They ALL used credit to get where they are.
 Don’t take advice from just one person—read, listen and acquire the knowledge it takes to make you comfortable with the decision.
 Never borrow more than you know you can pay back.
 Never take unnecessary risk.”

-Credit can help you build financial freedom and also make it easier to access resources that you need to make your dreams come true.
+Credit can help you build financial freedom and also make it easier to access the resources that you need to make your dreams come true.
 Lake shares a similar perspective as Rampton on the importance of self-education.

 “Credit is really just a tool, and if used properly, it can help you get the things you want or need without leaving you in a pile of debt.
 If you’re wary about falling into a debt trap by using credit cards or loans, then the first step is learning how they work.
 That means understanding things like APR, grace periods, fees, etc. From there, you can start to learn those positive credit habits mentioned earlier that can help you build a good credit score.”